Tsangares/ApexLabel/README.md

 ![SAM](https://img.shields.io/badge/Meta-SAM-purple.svg)
 ![YOLO](https://img.shields.io/badge/Ultralytics-YOLO-yellow.svg)

 **Free and open-source** object detection annotation tool with SAM click-to-segment.
-Train a YOLO model directly in the app using your annotations, then use it to auto-label new images — just review and tweak predictions instead of annotating from scratch.
+Train a YOLO model directly in the app using your annotations, then use it to auto-label new images, just review and tweak predictions instead of annotating from scratch.
 Bootstrap your way to a full dataset in a fraction of the time.

 I'm not much of a designer, so I tried to make it look like early 2000s freeware.